 Who Are We?

-The Rural Municipalities of Alberta (RMA) is the association that represents Alberta’s rural municipalities.
-We provide an array of advocacy and business services that assist our members in providing core services to rural Albertans.
+The RMA represents Alberta’s rural municipalities, through an array of advocacy and business services that assist our members in providing core services to rural Albertans.
 Learn more about the RMA.

-This election, we want Albertans to understand the importance of rural Alberta and the role that rural municipalities play in making Alberta the great province it is.
-The following issues are the RMA’s priority issues for the 2019 provincial election:
+Our goal is for Albertans to understand the importance of rural Alberta and the role that rural municipalities play in making Alberta the great province it is.
+The following are the RMA’s priority issues: